netw0rm/atlaskit/packages/ak-badge/docs/USAGE.md

 The `ak-badge` package exports the AkBadge [Skate](https://github.com/skatejs/skatejs) component.

-Import the component in your JS resource:
+Import the component in your JS resource as follows:

 #### bundle.js